Website New Jersey Institute of Technology

 success in the position.

-● A second Master’s degree in a STEM discipline.
+● A second Master’s degree in a STEM or education discipline.

 ● Experience in searching Scopus, PubMed, Web of Science, and other academic